May 20-24, 2018:

 $1,650, limited to 6

 Late spring is one of the best times to photograph the Smokies.
 The trees are leafed out, which is great for infrared.
 The water is flowing nicely and there can be blue skies and puffy white clouds, which is great for long expousres.
 And there are buildings and large rocks on rivers edge for graphic B&W interpretations.
 In other words, this is a perfect location for this specialty workshop.
-This specialty workshop, while concentrating on infrared photography, also touches on extreme long exposures and B&W interpretation/ processing.
+This specialty workshop, while concentrating on infrared photography also touches on B&W interpretation/ processing.

 Here’s the routine: